FestaDydx/Solving-a-System-of-First-Order-ODEs-using-Numerical-Methods/README.md

 # Solving-a-System-of-First-Order-ODEs-using-Numerical-Methods
 This file contains python codes for Solving Systems of First Order ODEs using Numerical Methods.

-The codes consist of the implementation of the
+The codes consist of the implementation of the following numerical methods;

 1. Euler's Method,